-Students should not arrive before 7:45 a.m.
-This includes dropped off students.
+Students should not arrive before 7:45 a.m. which includes students who are transported in other means than a school bus.
 Buses arrive at the school at 7:50 a.m.
-Student are encouraged to be at school by 8:00 a.m. to begin classroom community time.
+Students are encouraged to be at school by 8:00 a.m.
 Breakfast is served from 7:45 a.m. to 8:10 a.m.
-Students will be considered tardy to school if they are not in the building at 8:15 a.m. on regular school days.
+Students will be considered tardy to school if they enter the building between 8:15 a.m. and 9:00 a.m. on regular school days.
 When students report to class, they should have their books and study materials that they will need for their class.
-Any arrival to school after 9:01 a.m. will be considered a half day absence and will require a note from the parents to be excusable.